 Education is the key to breaking the cycle of poverty.
 A person who can read, write, add and subtract can do the maths of their fruit stand inventory, or advertise their sewing business.
 Schooling is what gives children to confidence, skills and opportunity to be innovative in their pursuits once they leave education.

-We believe that every child deserves their childhood, and education is an integral part of that.
 Donate to Human Appeal’s education projects and you will help vulnerable families to lift themselves out of poverty.
-Help us educate tomorrow's leaders.

 Last year, we provided LCD projectors for computer halls, 140 laptops and a computer lab with air conditioning to the students at the Islamic University of Gaza.
 We also sponsored 75 students of Medicine, Nursing, Science, Health Sciences, IT, Education, Commerce and Engineering.
 This allowed Palestinian students to get the best start in life.